Laboratory-Imaging/JOBS-examples/NIS_v6.10/42-Following_moving_object/README.md

 ```

 Let's break it down:
-1. Declare two varibles deltaX and deltaY and set them to zero (0).
+1. Declare two variables deltaX and deltaY and set them to zero (0).
-2. If we have a previous position (prevValid is not zero), everything betwen the '{' and '}' (called a *block*) will be executed.
+2. If we have a previous position (prevValid is not zero), everything between the '{' and '}' (called a *block*) will be executed.
 Otherwise (prevValid *is* zero) the whole block will be skipped.
 Inside the block we calculate the relative movement (deltaX and deltaY).
 Then we move the stage *by* deltaX and deltaY.
 We move *by* literally by taking the current position (Devices.X and Devices.Y), adding the relative movement (deltaX and deltaY) to it and setting it back as the current position to (Devices.X and Devices.Y).
 3. We save the the object position to prevX and prevY and set prevValid to 1.